parkinsons-toolkit/app-content/pages-content/managing-symptoms/anxiety.md

 > “It’s weird.
 There's no reason, absolutely no reason why I should be [anxious].
 It just seems to build up and get worse.
 No, I can't put it down to anything.
 There's nothing in particular that I can think of that makes it start.
 It just comes over you. ….I think if I just breathe.
 What I usually do is I’ll sit back and I’ll sort of take deep breaths and then I just sort of think, ‘calm down, just calm down’, you know, and sort of bring myself back again.
 So, that’s the only way I can get out of it, really.
 Or go and sit and do some drawing or go sit and put the television on and takes my mind off it”
 >
 > _(Person with Parkinson’s)_

+---

 ## Further Assessment
 At times, feelings of anxiety are completely normal.
 But, anxiety can begin to disrupt your day-to-day life or cause you distress.
 If this is the case, it is important to seek help from healthcare professionals.

-### Questions
-- Healthcare professionals are likely to ask more questions, so you could think about these in advance.
-You could record them in your “My Health” section to bring to the appointment.
+Healthcare professionals are likely to ask more questions, so you could think about these in advance.
+You could record them in your <a href="/learn/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a> section to bring to the appointment.

-- See extra information below to see things they might ask about with regard to anxiety.
+**They might ask about:**
   - Are you experiencing any physical symptoms?
 If so, what are these?
   - What life events or stressors are happening?
   - Are there any triggers for your anxiety?
   - Thoughts or actions related to mood, such as thinking about self-harm or suicide
   - How anxiety is impacting your life, for example your sleep

-### Track your symptoms in the Symptom and Activity Tracker
+_**Track your symptoms in the <a href="/learn/my-tracker" class="internal-link">My Tracker</a>:**_
 - This can help you to recall the details and help the professional identify patterns.
 - Monitor when you’re anxious and what’s happening for you at that time.
 Write down anything that may be related to the anxiety (i.e. things that seem to make your anxiety worse and things that appear to make it better).
 Make a note of any physical symptoms and when you take your medication.
 Try to do this for three days – this should be enough to be able to look for a pattern.
 - It is best not to get too caught up in monitoring your symptoms as this can make anxiety worse.

-## Tests
+### Tests
 Tests are not usually needed when assessing for anxiety.
 But your healthcare professional may wish to examine you or carry out tests, such as blood tests.
 This would help to rule out other possible causes of your symptoms.

+---

 ## Further Treatments
 Your healthcare professional may be able to give you more specific advice about things you could try yourself.
 They might also refer you on to another service or discuss the option of medication.

 ### Referral
 - There is often a waiting time before that next service will see you.
 Referral would typically be for talking therapies or to mental health teams.
-- Talking therapies are often first choice for anxiety.
+- **Talking therapies** are often first choice for anxiety.
   - They offer a safe, confidential place to talk to a trained professional about any difficulties you are having.
   - Therapy sessions can be one-to-one with the therapist or in small groups.
   - There are various types of talking therapies, but they all aim to improve your well-being.
 See extra information below about talking therapies.

+### Examples of types of talking therapies
-  - **Counselling**: Counselling can help you cope with mild versions of common mental health problems, including anxiety.
+- **Counselling:** Counselling can help you cope with mild versions of common mental health problems, including anxiety.
 - **Cognitive Behavioural Therapy (CBT)**: CBT focuses on how your feelings, thoughts, and behaviour influence each other and can lead to, or worsen, feelings of anxiety.
 It works by encouraging you to change these patterns by challenging ‘unhelpful’ thoughts and behaviour.
 There is evidence that CBT is particularly effective in treating anxiety, but it can also help you cope with chronic health problems.
 CBT typically involves a course of weekly sessions.
 It can be delivered by a clinical psychologist, psychiatrist, or specially trained nurse.
 Treatment for mild anxiety can be done via computer from your own home with support from a mental health care professional.
 - **Link worker service**: Most areas in England now offer a link worker service.
 You can ask about this at your GP practice.
 This is someone who can help link you up to local support available in your area.
 This might include activities and groups related to your interests, or local low cost counselling or other support options.

-## Medication
+### Medication
 - Doctors (e.g. GP or neurologist) and some senior nurses (e.g. Parkinson’s Specialist Nurses) may change your medication.
-- Please do not make any changes to your medication regime without speaking with a healthcare professional.
+- **Please do not make any changes to your medication regime without speaking with a healthcare professional.**
 - If severe anxiety is affecting your quality of life, your GP or Parkinson’s specialist team may discuss the option of medication.
 There are different types of medication available for anxiety and the choice is personal to you.
 But, there are none specifically recommended for Parkinson’s’ and there have been no clinical trials looking into this.

-- See extra information below about medication used for anxiety.
+**Some medications used for anxiety:**
 - Selective Serotonin Reuptake Inhibitors (SSRIs), e.g. sertraline and citalopram
 - Other medications also used for depression, e.g. mirtazapine or Serotonin and norepinephrine reuptake inhibitors (SNRIs) like venlafaxine
 - Some drugs also used to for pain e.g. gabapentin or pregabalin
 - Very occasionally, short term use of benzodiazepines
-  - Sometimes beta blockers are used for symptoms of panic.
+- - Sometimes beta blockers are used for symptoms of panic.
 It should be used with caution as it can lower blood pressure.

-- See extra information below about some medications that may worsen anxiety.
+**Some medications that may worsen anxiety:**
 - Caffeine - this is present in some over-the-counter pain killers and flu remedies
 - Some decongestants
 - Steroid medication
 - Medication used for asthma (e.g. salbutamol)
 - Levothyroxine

+---

 ## Key Messages
 - Anxiety is the feeling of worry or fear, including a general sense of unease.
 It can range in intensity from mild to severe.
 - There are many things you can do to help improve your mood, even if you don’t have anxiety.
 These include exercise, maintaining a healthy diet, improving sleep, and making time to relax.
 You can also tackle worry and avoidance.
 - Treatments for anxiety offered by healthcare professionals include talking therapies and medication.

+---

 ## More Information